kaba99/cytube-enhanced/README.md

 ## Quick start

 Just download ./build/cytube-enhanced.js and ./build/cytube-enhanced.css and assign them as external stuff in administration panel.
+Also, you can import our chat filters from `src/filters.txt`.

 It should works fine by default, but you can configure this script like so: